aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 - Switch to a PVP world
 - Deathwarp using a wizard
 - Use the pvp world chest
-	- Withdraw: All coins, the package, the key, clay, 2 buckets, all mind and air runes
+	- BANK: All coins, the package, chest key, clay, 2 buckets, all mind and air runes
 - Switch to a non PVP world
 - Walk north to the east lumbridge cow pens
 - Milk a cow